Usage Examples

 Anti-Patterns to Avoid

-1. Skipping specification validation
+1. Skipping specification review for complex features

-2. Ignoring high-risk task warnings
+2. Ignoring high-risk task warnings in decomposition

 Last updated